flowdock/api-docs/docs/REST.md

 Content-Type must be defined with a header in requests that contain data.

 ```
-Content-type: application/json
+Content-Type: application/json
 ```
 or

 ```
-Content-type: application/x-www-form-urlencoded
+Content-Type: application/x-www-form-urlencoded
 ```

-Http-accept should include application/json since that is the supported return format of the API
+Accept header should include application/json since that is the supported return format of the API

 ```
-Http-accept: application/json
+Accept: application/json
 ```

 ## Structure of an API response